-“Whatever you heart desires, Lily bug,” he slurred and then took her hand to guide her through the crowd.
-She giggled softly to herself as he began to grandiosely present all the portraits, statues, and other decorations that littered the house.
+“Whatever you heart desires, Lily,” he slurred and then took her hand to guide her through the crowd.
+She giggled to herself as he began to grandiosely present all the portraits, statues, and other decorations that littered the house.

-“And where do you sleep?” she offered sweetly.
+“And where do you sleep?” she said.
 James was completely oblivious to her intentions and quickly dragged her up a large staircase towards his bedroom.

 “So that’s Sirius’ room down there.
 I told him the Third Floor had bigger rooms but he insisted on being in my hallway.
 And this – this is my room.
 Shit, I forgot to clean, didn’t I?”

 He laughed to himself as he frantically scooped up two large piles of dirty Quidditch robes.
 Secretly behind him, Lily closed the door and zipped down the side of her dress, letting it fall to the floor.
-When James finally turned around, she almost lost her composure when she saw his shocked expression; his eyes were cartoonishly popping out of his head and his jaw had dropped so far that she could see the back of his throat.
+When James finally turned around, she almost lost her composure when she saw his shocked expression; his jaw had dropped so far that she could see the back of his throat.
 Instead of laughing, she sucked in a quick breath, put her hands on her hips, and gave him a lustful stare.